Coarse Personalization: Why optimal transport?

-More generally, we espouse the optimal transport approach because it allows us to interpret the coarse personalization problem in an economic manner, suggests a simple procedure in Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} to solve it, and links it to the broader transport theory literature.
-We can translate the optimization problem in Equation \ref{eq:OT-Problem} as a regret minimization problem \textendash{} with a handful of treatments available, the firm solves the problem to minimize lost potential profits.
-Naturally, marketing researchers can use black-box optimizers to solve the optimization program instead using our optimal transport framework.
-However, in doing so, it loses the benefits from the optimal transport approach and can be computationally slower as shown in Subsection \ref{subsec:Grid-search-comparison}.
-Section \ref{subsec:Optimal-transport}'s discussion shows that we can economically interpret optimal transport solution as choosing treatments and their assignments such that the average marginal benefit of treatment is equal to the marginal cost of treatment across assigned groups.
-Our adaptation of Lloyd's Algorithm in Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} provides a computationally simple yet scalable solution to solve the optimization problem and whose link would not be made clear without viewing the problem with an optimal transport lens.
-Because our algorithm takes in the optimal treatments for each individual, it is especially efficient in higher dimensions as it searches over treatments at are close to the individual optimal values.
-Compared to a black-box optimizer approach, our algorithm embeds a ``warm start'' in the optimization process.
-Lastly, recasting our coarse personalization problem as an semidiscrete optimal transport problem allows us to connect our marketing problem to transportation theory.
-Exploring other links between the two may prove fruitful for future research.
+More generally, we espouse the optimal transport approach because it (1) allows us to interpret the coarse personalization problem in an economic manner, (2) suggests a simple computational solution in Algorithm \ref{alg:Adapted-Lloyd's-Algorithm}, and (3) links the problem to the broader transport theory literature.
+Naturally, marketing researchers can use black-box optimizers to solve the optimization program via brute-force instead of using our optimal transport framework.
+However, this approach forgoes the benefits from the optimal transport approach and can be computationally slower as discussed in Section \ref{subsec:Grid-search-comparison} and in Appendix Section \ref{sec:Grid-search-details}.
+Economically, the optimal transport solution finds segmentation plans such that the average marginal benefit is equal to the marginal cost of treatment across assigned segments (Appendix Section \ref{sec:First-order-condition-discussion}).
+Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} provides a computationally simple and scalable solution, and its link would not be made clear without viewing the problem through an optimal transport lens.
+Our algorithm is especially efficient in higher dimensions as it searches over treatments that are close to the individual optimal values: Compared to a black-box optimizer, our algorithm embeds a ``warm start'' in the optimization process.
+Lastly, recasting our coarse personalization problem as a semidiscrete optimal transport problem allows us to connect our marketing problem to the broader transportation theory literature.
+Exploring additional links between the two may prove fruitful for future research.

-The link to the optimal transport framework is still beneficial even if Assumptions \ref{assu:TE-Concavity}, \ref{assu:Cost-Convexity}, or both were relaxed.
-In that case, we have that (1) the solution to the coarse personalization problem in Equation \ref{eq:OT-Problem} is no longer unique and (2) segment assignments become probabilistic as the optimal transport plan from the solution to the Monge-Kantorovich problem in Equation \ref{eq:MK-Problem} is no longer a pure mapping.

-The first implies that there might be many different optimal treatments and their segments that provides the optimal expected profits.
-Since there's no unique set of segments and their assigned treatment, marketing managers would choose the final combination among the possible solutions to implement.